- be_ixf; php_sdk; php_sdk_1.4.18

 Erik Sol is a senior instructor in the OAL degree program and has been at SOU for 12 years, 5 years as the Outdoor Program Coordinator and 7 years as a faculty member.
 Erik has professionally guided and instructed for the past 25 years in various outdoor fields, particularly as a whitewater rafting guide, taking him to Nepal, Tibet, India, New Zealand, Chile and throughout the United States.
 He is a Rescue 3 International Swiftwater and Technical Rope Rescue Instructor and teaches Backcountry Split-Boarding, Wilderness First Responder, Avalanche Rescue, Whitewater Rafting, Ski and Boat maintenance, Minimal Impact Adventuring, Rock Climbing, Outdoor Living skills, Practicum, Capstone projects and Expedition Planning.
 Erik’s passion no doubt revolves around whitewater rafting and backcountry split-boarding.

-PhD – Prescott College, Sustainability Education, May 2010; MEd – Portland State University, Education with Honors, April 2002; BA – Portland State University, History and Spanish with Honors, June 2000
+PhD, Prescott College, Sustainability Education, 2010; MEd, Education with Honors, Portland State University, 2002; BA, History and Spanish with Honors, Portland State University, 2000

 Dr. Thatcher has spent his whole life exploring and adventuring throughout the world.
 His passion centers around exploration and helping others discover their inner explorer.
 He is an accomplished guide, educator, and administrator of outdoor, experiential, international, and adventure education for over 25 years.
 He has an extensive background in developing and implementing interdisciplinary curriculum that incorporates adventure, international, sustainable and academic components.
 He brings hands on experience with conceiving and building adventure education programs from the ground up through curriculum development, risk management, staff development, marketing, program management, administration, planning, technical knowledge and effective communication.